-In this example, the Percent Timer will be programmed to 50% of its current setting when the wind speed exceeds 20 mph.
-This action is not dependent on such things as direction, position, time of day, etc. As a result of this program, when the wind speed reaches 20 mph the Percent Timer will be adjusted from 60% to 30%.
+In this example, the Percent Timer will be programmed to 50% of its current setting when the wind speed exceeds 20 MPH.
+This action is not dependent on such things as direction, position, time of day, etc. As a result of this program, when the wind speed reaches 20 MPH the Percent Timer will be adjusted from 60% to 30%.
+This may help reduce water loss.

-Machine Running, 60%, Water On
+• Machine Running, 60%, Water On

-Wind speed equal to or greater than 20 mph -50% of 60%
+Wind speed equal to or greater than 20 MPH -50% of 60% timer

-- Push Menu, Programs, and Step Programs to view the Step Programs screen. - Push the New Program button corresponding to the preferred program number as shown in Figure 116-1.
+- Push Menu, Programs and Step Programs to view the Step Programs screen. - Push the New Program button corresponding to the preferred program number as shown in Figure 119-1.

 - To program using the Wind condition.
-Refer to Figure 116-1. - a) Select the Choose Condition drop-down menu and choose Wind. - Push the Higher button to set the condition to Higher. - Select the MPH field, enter 2, 0 for 20 MPH wind speed, and push Enter to retain the value. - Push the Save button to retain the values for the Wind condition. - Enter the command to be executed when wind speed is higher than 20 mph.
-Refer to Figure 116-1. - Select the Choose Command drop-down menu and choose % of % Timer.
+Refer to Figure 119-2. - Select the Choose Condition drop-down menu and choose Wind. - b) Push the Higher button to set the condition to Higher. - Select the MPH field, enter 2, 0 for 20 MPH wind speed and push Enter to retain the value. - Push the Enter button to retain the values for the Wind condition. - 4.
+Enter the command to be executed when wind speed is higher than 20 MPH.
+Refer to Figure 119-3. - Select the Choose Command drop-down menu and choose % of % Timer.

-NOTE: You can alternately choose to specify a percent of the depth setting by choosing % of Depth (percent of depth).
+You can alternately choose to specify a percent of the depth setting by choosing % of Depth (percent of depth).

-Select the Percent field, enter 5, 0 for 50 percent and push Enter to retain the value.
+b) Select the Percent field, enter 5, 0 for 50 percent and push Enter to retain the value.

 - Finish the program by selecting one of the following.
-Refer to Figure 116-2. - Push Save to save the program. - · Push Save / Run to save and then run the program. - Push Run / Delete to run the program once and then delete it. - Push Cancel to return to the main step program screen.
+Refer to Figure 119-4. - Push Save to save the program. - Push Save / Run to save and then run the program. - Push Run / Delete to run the program once and then delete it. - Push Return to return to the program.